|Title:||Associate Professor of Spanish & Comparative Literature

 |Department:||Language, Literature and Cultures

 College of Arts and Sciences

 Department of Language, Literature and Cultures

-Rebecca Janzen is a scholar of gender, disability and religious studies in Mexican literature and culture whose research focuses on excluded populations in Mexico.
+Rebecca Janzen is Associate Professor of Spanish and Comparative Literature at the University of South Carolina in Columbia.
+She is a scholar of gender, disability and religious studies in Mexican literature and culture whose research focuses on excluded populations in Mexico.
 Her first book, The National Body in Mexican Literature: Collective Challenges to Biopolitical Control (Palgrave-Macmillan, 2015), explored images of disability and illness in 20th century texts.
-Her forthcoming second book, Liminal Sovereignty: Mennonites and Mormons in Mexican Popular Culture (SUNY), focuses on religious minorities.
-This was funded by the Plett Foundation, the Kreider Fellowship at Elizabethtown College and the C Henry Smith Peace Trust.
-Her current work examines the intersection of legal and literary discourse as it pertains to minority communities in Mexico and was supported by a short-term fellowship at the Newberry library in Chicago.
+Her second book, Liminal Sovereignty: Mennonites and Mormons in Mexican Culture (SUNY, 2018), focused on religious minorities.
+Unholy Trinity: State, Church and Film in Mexico (SUNY, 2021) deals with film and religion in Mexico, and Unlawful Violence: Law and Cultural Production in 21st Century Mexico (forthcoming, Vanderbilt), is about human rights, law, and literature.
+The Plett Foundation, the Kreider Fellowship at Elizabethtown College, the C Henry Smith Peace Trust and the Newberry library in Chicago have supported her research.